Skip to content

 By the end of the course, you’ll have developed project work and films that build into a professional showreel tailored to your own career aspirations, ready to launch your career.

-• Study the broadest range of disciplines from course staff with expertise in drawing for animation, storyboarding, 2D and 3D character animation, experimental animation, visual development, previs, lookdev, story development, production and direction.
+Study a wide range of disciplines from experts in drawing for animation, storyboarding, 2D and 3D character animation, experimental animation, visual development, previs, lookdev, story development, production, and direction.

 This course will give you the technical, intellectual, creative and professional skills you’ll need to work successfully within the industry both nationally and internationally.
 Beginning with the principles of animation, you will learn how to animate in digital 2D and 3D.
 You will study drawing for storyboarding and visual development in a progressive, systematic way.
 This includes character and environment design, 3D production workflow, acting for animators and all stages of animation production.